twonk/MyEnergi-App-Api/README.md

 	"U10077777": []
 }
 ```

 No data.

 ## Control

 ### Zappi

 To change the Zappi mode between Fast, Eco, Eco+  call these endpoints.
-Serial numbers are included in the URL - be sure to replace 10077777 with your Zappi Serial Number
+Serial numbers are included in the URL - be sure to replace 10077777 with your Zappi serial number.

 #### Fast

 `/cgi-zappi-mode-Z10077777-1-0-0-0000`

 #### Eco

 `/cgi-zappi-mode-Z10077777-2-0-0-0000`

 #### Eco+

 `/cgi-zappi-mode-Z10077777-3-0-0-0000`

 #### Boost 5KWh

 `/cgi-zappi-mode-Z10077777-0-10-5-0000`

-where 0 is Boost - 10 is Boost Mode - 5 is the KWh to add
+where 0 is Boost - 10 is Boost Mode - 5 is the KWh to add.

 #### Smart Boost 5KWh - complete by 2pm

 `/cgi-zappi-mode-Z10077777-0-11-5-1400`

 where 0 is Boost - 11 is Smart Boost Mode - 5 is the KWh to add, 1400 is the time the boost should complete.